All Episodes

 Okay.

-All right, glad you're with us hour two of the Sean Hannity show.
+Hour two of the Sean Hannity show.

 That was James Clapper testifying before this committee in the last two days.

-We believe the numbers higher, according to Circa News, over twenty-two hundred, but let's put that aside.
+We believe the number is higher, according to Circa News, over 2,200.

-Well, that would be up from six hundred and fifty-four in twenty fifteen.
+Well, that would be up from 654 in 2015.

-Now that is a question that needs to be answered.
+Now, that is a question that needs to be answered.

-Either we had such an increase in the need for monitoring and the need for surveillance that all these other Americans were caught up in incidental surveillance and then consequently and subsequently uh unmasked.
+Either we had such an increase in the need for monitoring and the need for surveillance that all these other Americans were caught up in incidental surveillance and then consequently and subsequently unmasked.

-And of course, on top of that, Chuck Grassley gets Clapper to admit that the unmasking of Trump or one of his associates just, you know, or a member of Congress.
+And of course, on top of that, Chuck Grassley gets Clapper to admit that the unmasking of Trump or one of his associates, just, you know, or a member of Congress.

 Okay, how deep does this go?